DGWhittaker/nottingham_covid_modelling/README.md

 # Reproducing paper results
 ## Running simulations

+### Figure 3
+In order to generate and save synthetic data for Figure 3, type the following:

+- `SIR_SINR_AGE_model_default -travel -step --outputnumbers FILENAME_WITH_FULL_PATH`

+This will simulate the SItD model and some configuration of the simple models.
+The observation model will be simulated with a negative binomial distribution and saved as part of the SItD simulation.
+The exact data for Figure 3 can be found in `SItRDmodel_ONSparams_noise_NB_NO-R_travel_TRUE_step_TRUE.npy` in [nottingham_covid_modelling/out_SIRvsAGEfits](https://bitbucket.org/MHendrix/covid19-mh/src/master/python/nottingham_covid_modelling/out_SIRvsAGEfits/).

+To fit the current synthetic data to the three simple models, and the SItD model, type the following:

+- `SIR_SINR_fit_AGEdata -r 10 -age -travel -step -fitstep`

+This code authomatically saves the results in [nottingham_covid_modelling/out_SIRvsAGEfits](https://bitbucket.org/MHendrix/covid19-mh/src/master/python/nottingham_covid_modelling/out_SIRvsAGEfits/).
+It will run 10 repeats of the CMA-ES optimization routine.
+You can change the number of repetitions by "-r N" where N is your desired repeats.
+It saves a PNG figure equivalent to Figure 3 in the paper (also in [nottingham_covid_modelling/out_SIRvsAGEfits](https://bitbucket.org/MHendrix/covid19-mh/src/master/python/nottingham_covid_modelling/out_SIRvsAGEfits/).

 ### Figure 4
 In order to generate the data used in Figure 4, type the following: